ABCF Constitution – Bylaws

 2. PC members who do not come from the anarchist or anti-authoritarian community must make all attempts to try and respect and understand the autonomous based procedures and practices of the ABCF.

-4) Election of Prisoner Committee Members: As previously mentioned PC members serve 12-month terms, at the end of which, new PC members shall replace their position on the FC.
+As previously mentioned, PC members serve 12-month terms, at the end of which, new PC members shall replace their position on the FC.
 All members of the ABCF (including current PC members) are encouraged and welcome to nominate PC members to the FC.
-Ideally, this nomination will be after a period of general work and discussion between the ABCF group and prisoner.
+Ideally, this nomination will be after a period of general work and discussion between the ABCF group and prisoners.
 BGs and SGs should refer to the ABCF Guide to PP/POW Support for helpful hints on how to develop such a work relationship or discussion.
-The ABCF should make all attempts to maintain a well-balanced PC, representative of the different communities PP/POWs comprise (i.e. Black/New Afrikan, Women, Puerto Rican, Anti-Imperialist, etc, etc.)
+The ABCF should make all attempts to maintain a well-balanced PC, representative of the different communities that PP/POWs comprise (i.e. Black/New Afrikan, Women, Puerto Rican, Anti-Imperialist, etc., etc.)

-Prisoner Committee terms are as follows: -Three new PC members are elected to the FC every May.
+Prisoner Committee terms are as follows:

-Should there be more nominations than seats available a vote shall be taken among FC members on who will be given the seats.
+Should there be more nominations than seats available, a vote shall be taken among FC members on who will be given the seats.

 Those PP/POWs who have agreed to be nominated, but do not receive a position on the PC, will be given priority placement upon the following PC rotation.
-Said prisoners continued interest in serving on the PC is obviously a prerequisite to this condition.
+Said prisoners’ continued interest in serving on the PC is obviously a prerequisite to this condition.

 III.
 BRANCH GROUP (ABC-BG)